 Some say, you need a bit of luck along the way to win a World Series.
 That may be true, but I prefer to think of it as Ray Kroc did, when he said: “Luck is a dividend of sweat.
 The more you sweat, the luckier you get.”

-I’m super excited about this brand new baseball season starting!
+I’m super excited about this new baseball season starting!
 The Cubs playing the Cardinals tonight is a great way to get it going.
 Now I’m going to practice a bit, so here’s to the start of another Cubs championship season!

 Below are John Antonoff’s photos from the final Cubs Cactus League game, a 15-11 win over the Athletics last Wednesday at Sloan Park.
 Go Cubs!